> Folk Music > Songs > Johnnie Sangster

 Isla St Clair sang Johnny Sangster in her BBC Radio 2 series and on the series’ 1997 Greentrax CD Tatties & Herrin’: The Land.

-Jock Tamson’s Bairns sang Johnny Sangster on their 2001 Greentrax CD May You Never Lack a Scone.
+Jock Tamson’s Bairns sang Johnny Sangster in 2001 on their Greentrax CD May You Never Lack a Scone.
+They noted:

 The Spiers Family sang Johnnie Sangster in ca 2012 on their album Plenty Brass and a Bonny Lass.
 They noted: